phosseini/RhoFold/README.md

                         Distogram prediction is saved in .npz format.
                         Secondary structure prediction is save in .ct format.
   --device DEVICE
-                        Default None.
-If GPUs are available, the prediction will automatically run on the GPU --ckpt CKPT
+                        Default cpu.
+If GPUs are available, you can set --device cuda:<GPU_index> for faster prediction.
+  --ckpt CKPT
                         Path to the pretrained model.
 Default ./pretrained/model_20221010_params.pt --relax_steps RELAX_STEPS